The FIRE SPORT UK GOLF SECTION Individual Championship.

 Any player found to have a handicap above the limit set out above (and had not informed the organising committee) or whose handicap doesn’t comply with National guidelines shall be disqualified from the competition.
 IN ADDITION THAT PERSON WILL BE DISQUALIFIED FROM ENTERING THE FOLLOWING YEARS COMPETITION.

 In all other cases competitors will compete using their current handicap and must provide a certificate authenticating this handicap signed by their Golf Club or Brigade Secretary as appropriate.

 RULES GOVERNING PLAY

-If any combination of players lose more than one clear hole over the players immediately in front on the course, the organising committee shall impose a penalty of two strokes.
+If any combination of players lose more than one clear hole over the players immediately in front on the course, the organising committee may impose a penalty of two strokes.

 The competitions will be played under the Rules of Golf determined for the time by the Royal and Ancient Golf Club, subject to any local rules of the club on whose course it is played.
 The established etiquette of golf will at all times be observed.

 Any question which will arise relating to the interpretation of the rules, penalties etc shall be referred to the National Committee.